sunfounder/picar-x/docs/source/ezblock_face_detection.rst

 .. image:: img/block/sp210512_141947.png

-You need to set face detection to **on** to enable face detection.
+Set the **face detection** widget to **on** to enable facial detection.

 .. image:: img/block/sp210512_142327.png

-These two blocks are used to adjust the orientation of the pan-tilt camera.
-As the value increases, the camera rotates to the right or up.
+These two blocks are used to adjust the orientation of the pan-tilt camera, similar to driving the PiCar-X in the :ref:`Remote Control` tutorial.
+As the value increases, the camera will rotate to the right, or upwards, a decreasing value will rotate the camera right, or downwards.

 .. image:: img/block/sp210512_142407.png

-You can read the image detection results through this block, modify the drop-down menu options, and choose to read the coordinates, size or number of the image detection results.
+The image detection results are given through the of **detected face** block.
+Use the drop-down menu options to choose between reading the coordinates, size, or number of results from the image detection function.

 .. image:: img/block/sp210512_142616.png

-You may want to use text block to print the combination of texts & data at once.
+Use the **create text with** block to print the combination of **text** and of **detected face** data.

 **EXAMPLE**